-who does not strive to attain professional skills and to carry out properly the task entrusted to his care.
+The fruit of our research and teaching is service.
+We admire the spectacular service or sacrifice, but the value of service that is hidden and silent can easily be overlooked.
+This hidden and silent service starts with the quality of our work and our preparation for that work.
+"And so as the motto of your work, I can give you this one: If you want to be useful, serve.
+For, in the first place, in order to do things properly, you must know how to do them.
+I cannot see the integrity of a person who does not strive to attain professional skills and to carry out properly the task entrusted to his care.
 It's not enough to want to do good; we must know how to do it.
-And, if our desire is real, it will show itself in the effort we make to use the right methods, finishing things well, achieving human perfection".
-This is how the academic can contribute to the solution of the problems of society -not be leaving things to others, or complaining about the government- but serving society with those skills which society has helped him to acquire through the provision of universities and scholarships.
+And, if our desire is real, it will show itself in the effort we make to use the right methods, finishing things well, achieving human perfection"7.
+This is how academics can contribute to the solution of the problems of society - not by leaving things to others, or complaining about the government - but by serving society with those skills which society has helped them to acquire through the provision of universities and scholarships.

 Doing work well, with the greatest human perfection, appeals to genuine scholars, and genuine scholarship is the foundation for inspiring teaching and creative research.
-However, this is not a sufficient condition for motivation at those times when ideas desert one, when one encounters "writer's block", or the solution to that equation eludes one.
+However, this is not a sufficient condition for motivation at those times when ideas desert one, when one encounters 'writer's block', or the solution to that equation eludes one.
 That is when the notion of really offering one's work to God starts to become heroic, and a real act of mortification which can be offered to God.
 Anyone can be enthusiastic when the ideas are flowing.

-The most common question from my research students after visiting our home for the first time where they experienced my wife's warmth and hospitality, especially her radiant "sonrisa", was "how can you believe in a God who allows such suffering?"
-This is a question that begs many answers, but the most fruitful has been the example of my wife's peace and serenity which she has acquired -in easy battle- from God's grace and daily reflection on some points from Blessed Josemaría's spiritual classic, The Way.
-As well as chatting with my students I found that they responded well to that book and Conversations, irrespective of their religious background.
+The most common question from my research students after visiting our home for the first time where they experienced my wife's warmth and hospitality, especially her radiant smile, was "how can you believe in a God who allows such suffering?"
+This is a question that begs many answers, but the most fruitful has been the example of my wife's peace and serenity which she has acquired - in no easy battle - from God's grace and daily reflection on some points from Blessed